ngarciaiii/archived_blog/_posts/2021-11-03-Setting-up-Selenium-on-MacOS.markdown

 ## The next step, download Java for MacOS M1 Chip

 The thing to know, MacBook Pro with Apple M1 chip doesn't come with Java, so we will need to download Java from [Oracle][Oracle].
-I created a short video clip below of how to install Java quickly
+I created a short video clip below of how to install Java quickly.
+I already installed and don't want to reinstall.
+Just follow through without cancelling unless you feel necessary.

-<iframe width="420" height="315" src="https://youtu.be/ABbsylwIlF4" frameborder="0"></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ABbsylwIlF4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+After installing Java SDK, open up terminal and then type `javac -version` and it should show the version.
+I forgot to add, it is possble to open up terminal in Visual Studio Code.
+I use it to stay focused on the project.
+Visual Studio Code is changing things, more conventional

+## Add Java Extension Pack in VS Code

 [Visual Studio Code]:https://code.visualstudio.com/